Craig Berube: St. Louis Blues

 The Blues struggled at first under Berube's watch; at the start of the 2019 calendar year, they were 15–18–4 and last in the league standings.
 However, they improved through the remainder of the season, going 30–10–5, including a franchise-record 11-game winning streak.
-As the third seed in the Central Division, they advanced to the Stanley Cup Finals for the fourth time in franchise history, and the first time since 1970.
+As the third seed in the Central Division, they advanced to the Stanley Cup Final for the fourth time in franchise history, and the first time since 1970.
 The Blues won the series 4–3 over the Boston Bruins, capping off Game 7 with a 4–1 win, earning the Blues their first Stanley Cup title in franchise history and Berube his first Stanley Cup championship as a player or coach.

-Berube became the second interim head coach in NHL history to guide his team to a Stanley Cup title.
-Berube shares this distinction with Larry Robinson, who accomplished the feat 19 years earlier with the New Jersey Devils.

 On April 26, 2019, Berube, Jon Cooper, and Barry Trotz were announced as the finalists for the Jack Adams Award.
 On June 24, the Blues dropped the "interim" tag from Berube's title and officially named him as the 26th head coach in franchise history, with a three-year contract.

 On February 9, 2022, the Blues signed Berube to a three-year contract extension, through the 2024–25 season.

 On December 12, 2023, following a four-game losing streak capped by a 6–4 loss to the Detroit Red Wings, Berube was fired by the Blues.

 Toronto Maple Leafs

 Following the 2023–24 season, Berube was hired as head coach of the Toronto Maple Leafs on May 17, 2024, replacing Sheldon Keefe.
+In his first season with the Maple Leafs in 2024–25, the team did exceptionally well in the regular season winning the Atlantic Division for the first time with a record of 52–26–4.
+In the 2025 playoffs, Toronto defeated the Ottawa Senators in the first round in six games, and then lost to the Florida Panthers in a seven-game series in the second round.
+On May 13, 2026, Toronto fired Berube after the team finished the 2025–26 season with a 32–36–14 record and missed the playoffs.